-GPT's vision and financial goals To be the most respected property company in Australia in the eyes of our Investors, People, Customers and Communities Total Return > 8.5% Generate competitive Relative Total Securityholder Return Generate competitive FFO growth per security

-Total remuneration components

-Base pay (Fixed)

-- · Base level of reward. - Set around Australian market median using external benchmark data - · Reviewed based on employee's responsibilities, experience, skill and performance. - External and internal relativities considered.

-STIC (variable)

-- Discretionary, at risk, and with aggregate STIC funding aligned to overall Group financial outcomes - Set around market median for target performance with potential to achieve top quartile for stretch outcomes. - · Determined by GPT and individual performance against a mix of balanced scorecard measures which include financial and non-financial measures. - Financial measures include FFO growth per security, and earnings at portfolio, fund and/or property level as relevant. - Non-financial objectives focus on execution of strategy, delivery of key projects and developments, and people and culture objectives. - · Delivered in cash, or (for senior executives), a combination of 50% cash and 50% equity with deferred vesting for 1 year 9.
+GPT's vision a and financial goals To be the most respected property company in Australia in the eyes of our Investors, People, Customers and Communities Total Return > 8.5% Generate competitive Relative Total Securityholder Return Generate competitive FFO growth per security Total remuner ation components Base pay (Fixed) Base level of reward.
+Set around Australian market median using external benchmark data.
+Reviewed based on employee's responsibilities, experience, skill and performance.
+External and internal relativities considered.
+STIC (variable) Discretionary, at risk, and with aggregate STIC funding aligned to overall Group financial outcomes.
+Set around market median for target performance with potential to achieve top quartile for stretch outcomes.
+Determined by GPT and individual performance against a mix of balanced scorecard measures which include financial and non-financial measures.
+Financial measures include FFO growth per security, and earnings at portfolio, fund and/or property level as relevant.
+Non-financial objectives focus on execution of strategy, delivery of key projects and developments, and people and culture objectives.
+Delivered in cash, or (for senior executives), a combination of 50% cash and 50% equity with LTI (variable) Discretionary, at risk performance rights, aligned to overall Group financial outcomes.
+Set around market median for target performance with potential to achieve top quartile for stretch outcomes.
+Vesting determined by GPT performance against Total Return and Relative TSR financial performance.
+Relative TSR is measured against ASX200 AREIT Accumulation Index (including GPT).
+Assessed over a 3 year performance period, no re- testing.
+No value derived unless GPT meets or exceeds defined performance measures.
+Delivered in GPT securities to align executive and securityholder interests.
+Other employee ownership plans (variable) GESOP Supplementary award for STIC eligible individuals who are ineligible for LTI.
+Equal to 10% of STIC outcome (less tax) i.e. subject to same performance criteria as STIC and delivered in GPT securities around the same time as the cash STIC payment.
+Must be held for at least 1 year.
+BBESOP For individuals ineligible for STIC or LTI.
+GPT must achieve at least Target outcome on annual FFO growth per security for the plan to operate.
+A grant of \$1,000 worth of GPT securities which must be held until the earlier of 3 years from the allocation date or cessation of employment or \$1,000 cash (less Attract, retain, motivate and rewards.
+Competitive rewards.
+Opportunity to achieve incentives performance 10. providing: of equity subject to performance heEnabling the Board to modify remu cial and non-financial business PT strategy.
+It of executive remuneration in the form urdles being achieved.

-LTI (variable)

-- · Discretionary, at risk performance rights, aligned to overall Group financial outcomes - Set around market median for target performance with potential to achieve top quartile for stretch outcomes. - Vesting determined by GPT performance against Total Return and Relative TSR financial performance. - Relative TSR is measured against ASX200 AREIT Accumulation Index (including GPT). - Assessed over a 3 year performance period, no retestina - · No value derived unless GPT meets or exceeds defined performance measures - Delivered in GPT securities to align executive and securityholder interests.

-Other employee ownership plans (variable)

-GESOP

-- Supplementary award for STIC eligible individuals who are ineligible for LTI. - Equal to 10% of STIC outcome (less tax) i.e. subject to same performance criteria as STIC and delivered in GPT securities around the same time as the cash STIC payment. - · Must be held for at least 1 year.

-BBESOP

-- For individuals ineligible for STIC or LTL - GPT must achieve at least Target outcome on annual FFO growth per security for the plan to operate. - A grant of \$1,000 worth of GPT securities which must be held until the earlier of 3 years from the allocation date or cessation of employment or \$1,000 cash (less tax) at the election of the individual.

-Attract, retain, motivate and reward high calibre executives to deliver superior performance by providing:

-- · Competitive rewards. - Opportunity to achieve incentives beyond base pay based on performance 10.

-Align executive rewards to GPT's performance and securityholder interests by:

-- · Assessing incentives against financial and non-financial business measures that are aligned with GPT strategy. - Delivering a meaningful component of executive remuneration in the form of equity subject to performance hurdles being achieved. - Enabling the Board to modify remuneration outcomes as a result of adverse circumstances becoming known post the granting, payment or vesting under the STIC or LTI schemes 1